 R- the bacteria is resistant to the antibiotic

 In this report, the bacteria called Escherichia Coli., is only sensitive to two antibiotics.

-When the quantity of crystals progresses to the point that a plug is formed then a cat becomes obstructed.
+When the quantity of crystals progresses to the point that a plug is formed in the urethra the cat becomes obstructed.
 This amorphous plug is not the same thing as a bladder stone.
 In many cats the plug that forms is made up of struvite crystals.

 Since all these symptoms are variable and can be quite subtle, the important point to remember is to observe your cats urinary habits on a daily basis and have your pet checked if there is any change to these habits.
 The symptoms of FLUTD can mimic other diseases, so an accurate diagnosis is imperative.

 Obstructed cats need emergency intravenous (IV) fluids and a urinary catheter placed in the urethra.
-The fluids are to help flush the waste products out of the bloodstream, and the catheter is to allow the cat to urinate again and remove those waste products.
+The fluids are to help flush the waste products out of the bloodstream, and remove the excess potassium and phosphorus.
+They also rehydrate a pet that is almost always seriously dehydrated.

 Cats with this problem will be on IV fluids for several days to hopefully return the kidneys to normal function.
 They are put on a special IV pump monitored by our staff.

 The following graphic pictures show the unblocking of an obstructed cat.